AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 .. index:: Metrics_LSLOC

 The ``Metrics_LSLOC`` rule takes a positive integer as upper bound.
 A program unit declaration or a program unit body exceeding this limit will be flagged.

 The metric counts the total number of declarations and the total number of statements.

-This rule has the following optional parameter for the ``+R`` option and for LKQL rule options files:
+This rule has the following parameters for the ``+R`` option and for LKQL rule options files:

+*N: int*
+   Maximum number of logical source lines a program declaration / body can have without being flagged, all bodies with a higher number of LSLOC will be flagged.

 *Subprograms: bool*
-   Whether to check the rule for subprogram bodies only.
+   Optional parameter specifying whether to check the rule for subprogram bodies only.

 .. rubric:: Example